Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Location: Capitola village, Capitola, CA 95010, USA

-Capitola Village is a charming seaside spot near Santa Cruz, just 6.5 miles in the south.
-This area has a range of shopping and dining spots.
-It has over 90 shops, restaurants, and hotels.
+Capitola Village is a charming seaside spot near Santa Cruz, just 6.5 miles south.
+This area has a range of shopping and dining spots, including over 90 shops, restaurants, and hotels.
 All these shops and spots are near the beach.
-You can enjoy live music, fishing, boating, surfing, massage, and much more, all in a single location.
+You can enjoy live music, fishing, boating, surfing, massages, and much more, all in a single location.

 The village has many unique boutiques and gift shops.
-Most of them are family-run stores and usually, they have items such as jewelry, local art, and beachwear.
+Most of them are family-run stores, and they usually sell items such as jewelry, local art, and beachwear.
 It is a great place to find special souvenirs.

-Once you are done with shopping, there are several places to relax at the nearest café or simply sit by the beach and soak in the fresh air.
-In addition to this, overall the village has colorful buildings and a friendly feel that make it a must-see especially when looking for things to do in Santa Cruz CA.
+Once you are done shopping, there are several places to relax, such as the nearest café or simply sitting by the beach and soaking in the fresh air.
+Overall, the village has colorful buildings and a friendly feel that make it a must-see, especially when looking for things to do in Santa Cruz, CA.

 Famous Educational Institutes in Santa Cruz

 Santa Cruz is also home to excellent universities and colleges.
-These institutions provide great research opportunities and scenic campuses which make them must-see places when you are in Santa Cruz.
+These institutions provide outstanding research opportunities and scenic campuses, making them must-see places.

 11. University of California, Santa Cruz (UCSC)